andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 By using this markup you are mapping the value of `max-value` attribute to the `maxValue` property and the value of `value` attribute to the `value` property.
 Notice how the [kebab case](http://wiki.c2.com/?KebabCase) naming style of the attribute names is mapped to the camel case naming style of the class properties.

-Finally, the `createStarList()` method dynamically creates the sequence of the starts to display based on `maxValue` and `value` properties' value.
+Finally, the `createStarList()` method dynamically creates the sequence of the stars to display based on `maxValue` and `value` properties' value.

 By applying these changes you will get the following result: